henrik42/rmi-examples/README.md

 # RmiExample2

-An RMI server that **creates and runs** the RMI registry in the server's JVM.
+An RMI server that **creates and runs** the RMI registry in the server's JVM (below you find an example of running the RMI registry in it's own process/JVM).
 The client may run in the same JVM or in a seperate one.

 + Compile